proofrock/sqliterg/README.md

 But mainly, to be able to compile against an existing SQLite, not (only) embedding one. [rusqlite](https://docs.rs/rusqlite/latest/rusqlite/) has this feature, and I'd like to explore it.

+It doesn't hurt that preliminary benchmarks seem to indicate that it's 30% faster and uses 1/5th of the memory.

 No ETA.
 Don't hold your breath.